xtexx/central/MODERATION-PROCESS.md

 ## Moderation contact

 The moderation team can be contacted at any time by sending a mail to moderation@forgejo.org or a message to [@forgejo-moderation:matrix.org](https://matrix.to/#/@forgejo-moderation:matrix.org).
 These discussions are private and will only be disclosed in accordance with the moderation process.
+The moderation team is also available for well-being reasons, such as if you feel uncomfortable or unsafe.

 ## Moderation process (mandatory)